skirtles-code/vue-vnode-utils/docs/api.md

 The exact position of the newly inserted nodes within the tree is an implementation detail and should not be relied upon.
 The current pair of nodes might be in different fragments, or they might already have other nodes between them that are being skipped by the `options`.
 No guarantees are made about the positions of the inserted nodes relative to other nodes, only that they will be somewhere between the pair passed to the callback.

-A new array will be returned and the passed array and its contents should be left unmodified.
+The passed array and its contents will be left unmodified.
 Any fragment nodes will be cloned as required to avoid mutating the input nodes.
 The returned array may contain some of the same nodes as the input array, as nodes are not cloned in cases where it can be avoided.
+If no nodes are inserted then the original array may be returned.

 ### See also